▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 History

 The Kleinspitz (Miniature or Small Spitz) (Kleinspitz) is a variety of German Spitz, which today is available in five different sizes and in numerous colors.
 The exact origin of dogs spitz it is difficult to determine.
 In many regions there are indications of an early appearance of the breed.
-For example, in the terracotta pieces Mycenaean or in the Greek vases you can already find illustrations of similar dogs.
+These may include, in the terracotta pieces Mycenaean or in the Greek vases you can already find illustrations of similar dogs.
 From the Middle Ages, the Spitz guard and court dogs were popular, especially among the rural population.
 The obedient dogs took their duties as court protectors so seriously that they pinched the “intruders” on her calves.
 For this reason, Spitz was formerly considered a loved one.

 At the beginning of directed breeding, all representatives of the breed with a height at the withers less than 29 centimeters were summarized under the term Kleinspitz (Miniature or Small Spitz).
 As it was mainly in the area of Mannheim, was also known as “Mannheimer Spitz“.
 Only later did the Dwarf Spitz (Pomeranian) with a height at the withers of up to 22 centimeters was developed as a separate variety.
 Internationally the breed belongs to the group 5 FCI “Spitz and dogs of the original type” in the section 4 “European Spitz“.